Seminars and Conferences

 The goal of the Finance Theory Group (FTG) is to foster and promote theoretical research in the areas of corporate finance, financial institutions, and financial markets.
 The FTG holds two regular meetings every year, where members and fellows meet to present and discuss their work.
 Members and fellows of the FTG are researchers from leading institutions, who work primarily on the theory of corporate finance, financial institutions, and financial markets.

-Presented by the Tepper School of Business, INTERSECT@CMU: The Future of Business, Technology and Society was the first conference to be held at the new Tepper Quad.
-The inaugural cross-campus conference included discussions and panels on artificial intelligence, blockchain and smart technology, and business.
+INTERSECT@CMU: The Future of Business, Technology and Society in Health Care Innovation was held on September 13, 2019.
+Past topics of the cross-campus conference included discussions and panels on artificial intelligence, blockchain and smart technology, and business.

 Machine Learning Summer Workshop